Glendale Family Law Attorney

 How the Mediation Process Works

-Mediation is used to resolve all the complicated issues surrounding separation and divorce, including, but not limited to, division of property, child custody, child support, spousal maintenance and parenting time.
+Mediation is used to resolve all the complicated issues surrounding separation and divorce, including, but not limited to, division of property, child custody, child support, spousal maintenance, and visitation/parenting time.
 As noted, there are several advantages to mediation: it is less adversarial, less stressful, and typically produces results that are mutually beneficial to both parties.
 Because the mediating attorney is working for the family as a whole, rather than for only one of the spouses, he or she guides the process toward decisions the entire family will feel most comfortable with.
 Rather than trying to “win” the case so that one spouse comes out ahead of the other financially or in other ways, the mediator remains focused on maintaining everyone’s emotional stability.
 Because the goal is to reduce tension, the mediator helps the separating spouses focus on present decisions rather than past resentments.
 In most cases, couples who go through mediation end up more satisfied with the final agreements.

 When Litigation May Be Necessary